Philly DA's Office Says 'Many Balls Were Dropped' Why Josephus Davis, Suspect In Murder Of Milan Loncar, Was Out On Bail

 PHILADELPHIA (CBS) — There are new developments in the shooting death of 25-year-old Milan Loncar in Philadelphia’s Brewerytown neighborhood.
 The Philadelphia Police Department and the Philadelphia District Attorney’s Office are both speaking out about the case.

-The shooting happened just before 7 p.m. near 31st and West Jefferson Streets.

-Surveillance video captured the entire incident, showing two men approach Loncar.
-One of the men, who police have since identified as 20-year-old Josephus Davis, is seen pointing a gun at the victim, while the other man rifles through his pockets.
+Surveillance video captured the entire incident.
+Investigators say Davis is the man seen pointing a gun at the victim while rifling through his pockets, while a second man stood behind him.

-Investigators say Davis then shot Loncar once in the chest.
-Loncar managed to call 911 but died a short time later at Temple Hospital.
+“Mr. Loncar took a step backward and attempted to push the offender’s firearm away from him.
+It was at this time that the offender is observed firing one time at Mr. Loncar, striking him in the upper chest area,” Philadelphia Police Capt.
+Jason Smith said.

-Police arrested Davis about two hours later at B Street and Indiana Avenue.
-Investigators say he was with three other men driving a Ford Focus that had been stolen in a carjacking the day before and was wearing the same clothes as seen in the surveillance video.
+Officers arrested Davis about two hours later at B Street and Indiana Avenue driving a Ford Focus that had been stolen in a carjacking the day before.
+Smith says Davis was wearing the same clothes seen in the surveillance video.

-“We work every single homicide the same way, it does not matter,” Capt.
-Smith said.
-“We don’t work any harder on cases that involve white decedents.”
+“We work every single homicide the same exact way, it does not matter,” Smith said.
+“The tips that we began receiving into the homicide unit enabled us to quickly develop our suspects.
+That’s the difference.”

-“I’m sure many balls were dropped,” Joanne Pescatore with the District Attorney’s Office said.
-“Unfortunately, the citizens of Philadelphia are left to deal with it.”

-Davis is charged with murder and other offenses.
-The gun used in the crime has not been recovered.
+Smith again confirmed that investigators have a second male person of interest in the case, but are not revealing the person’s identity at this time.

 MORE ON CBSPHILLY.COM